dEhiN/SD-Training-Master/online-platforms/udemy/git-complete/exercise-github-demo/README.md

-# github-demo
+# Udemy--GitComplete--exercise_github-demo
-A simple demo repository to show the Git workflow (based on Udemy course "Git Complete")
+Created for the Udemy course _Git Complete_ as simple demo repository to show the Git workflow

-As of 2021.09.25, this repository has been archived.